Nimamoh/btrfs-snapshot-to-swift/README.md

 ## How to install

-Tool is not available through PyPI.
+Tool is not available through PyPI (yet?).
 You can install the script with [pipx](https://github.com/pypa/pipx).

 ```fish
 pipx install --system-site-packages --editable (pwd)